sverweij/mscgen_js/wikum/build.md

   the other nodejs dependencies as well)
 - nodejs
     - pegjs (mandatory)
     - r.js (mandatory for smashing together css sources.
-Optional for creating opti)
+Mandatory for creating an minified version of the javascript (which in itself is optional))
     - jshint (optional: linting)
     - mocha (optional: unit testing)
     - plato (optional: code reporting)